Law and Humanities Junior Scholar Workshop

 Call for Papers

-Georgetown University Law School, the University of Southern California Center for Law, History & Culture, Columbia Law School, and UCLA School of Law invite submissions for the ninth meeting of the Law & Humanities Junior Scholar Workshop, to be held at Georgetown Law in Washington, D.C. on June 3-4, 2013.
+The University of Southern California Center for Law, History & Culture, UCLA School of Law, Columbia Law School, and Georgetown University Law School invite submissions for the tenth meeting of the Law & Humanities Junior Scholar Workshop, to be held at USC School of Law in Los Angeles on June 8-9, 2014.

 The paper competition is open to untenured professors, advanced graduate students, and postdoctoral scholars in law and the humanities.
 In addition to drawing from numerous humanistic fields, we welcome critical, qualitative work in the social sciences.
 Based on anonymous evaluation by an interdisciplinary selection committee, between five and eight papers will be chosen for presentation at the June workshop.
 At the workshop, two senior scholars will comment on each paper.
 Commentators and other workshop participants will be asked to focus specifically on the strengths and weaknesses of the selected scholarly projects, with respect to subject and methodology.
 The selected papers will then serve as the basis for a larger conversation among all the participants about the evolving standards by which we judge excellence and creativity in interdisciplinary scholarship, as well as about the nature of interdisciplinarity itself.